SouthbankSoftware/proofable/docs/contribution/update_documentation.md

 ## Deploy updated docs

-1. Make a production build of the docs
+1. Make a production build of the docs:

     ```zsh
     make doc-build